-The core learning objectives of this training will involve participant’s self-exploration relative to: (1) Recovery from a Reentry Perspective, (2) Trauma, (3) Recidivism Intervention, (4) What it means to be a Peer Specialist, and (5) Maintaining a Whole Person Perspective.
-The training will be held over a 10-day period (various formats) and will be facilitated by trainers who also share lived experience around incarceration.
-Via Hope understands that ten days is not adequate to cover all of the intricacies surrounding reentry, but we feel that our curriculum will provide a strong foundation that prepares Reentry Peer Specialists to enter a variety of settings to provide peer support to formerly justice involved people.
-Furthermore, we have a strong team assembled to develop an excellent training and certification, with expertise in curriculum writing, evidenced-based support services, mental health, substance use, and lived experience with incarceration.
-Our team includes a lawyer, two LGBTQ advocates, a PhD in Human Services with a dissertation in support services, two formerly incarcerated individuals, over 20 years combined peer support services experience, a seasoned curriculum writer, and one of the country’s largest data/research and evaluation organizations.
+The core learning objectives of this training involve participants’ self-exploration relative to: (1) Recovery from a Reentry Perspective, (2) Trauma, (3) Recidivism Intervention, (4) What it means to be a Peer Specialist, and (5) Maintaining a Whole Person Perspective.
+The training is held over a 8-day period (various formats) and is facilitated by trainers who also share lived experience around incarceration.
+We assembled a strong team to develop an excellent training and certification, with expertise in curriculum writing, evidenced-based support services, mental health, substance use, and lived experience with incarceration.